-Calling these “healthy” would be a stretch, but it’s nice when a cookie tastes good and has a little something to offer.
-In this case it’s some fiber, vitamins and minerals from oats, nuts and whole wheat flour.
+Calling these “healthy” would be a stretch, but it's nice when a cookie tastes good and has a little something to offer.
+In this case it's fiber, vitamins and minerals from oats, nuts, and whole wheat flour.

 - 1 cup toasted pecans or a mix of pecans and walnuts or almonds